sha2fiddy/btcpp-demo-2025/README.md

 ---

 ## FACT Block
-Create a Bitcoin block fact model with the `blockheight`, `timestamp`, and numerical data such as `block_size`, `reward_subsidy`. **NOTE**: if you are dealing with transaction-level data, it may make sense to also have a Bitcoin block dimension model to contain the categorical data, and keep the numeric data in the fact model.
-Here, we are just creating a fact, and including categorical attributes such as `block_hash` directly (this practice is commonly referred to as a 'degenerate dimension').
+Create a Bitcoin block fact model with the `blockheight`, `timestamp`, and numerical data such as `block_size`, `reward_subsidy`. **NOTE**: if guarenteed to never have lower than block-level data (IE no transaction-level data), it is possible to include attributes from the Bitcoin block dimension model directly in this fact.
+This practice is commonly referred to as a 'degenerate dimension'.

 ### Data Granularity
-- `block_hash`
+- `block_id`

 ### Foreign Key Relationships
 - `date_id`